inlivedev/inlive-js-sdk/packages/room/README.md

   A method to create and register a new client to the room.
 It expects two parameters.
 The `roomId` is required.
 If the client prefers to set their own client ID, the second client ID parameter can be set.
 This method will return a promise.

+- `room.setClientName(roomId: string, clientId: string, clientName: string)`

+  A method to set a client name based on `clientId`.
+This is useful for setting a friendly name or label on a specific client.
+It requires `roomId`, `clientId` and `clientName` parameters to be set.
+This method  will return a promise.

 - `room.createPeer(roomId: string, clientId: string)`

   A method to create a peer that manages the WebRTC peer to peer connection.
 It requires `roomId` and `clientId` parameters to be set.
+This method will return a promise.

+- `room.createDataChannel(roomId: string, name: string, ordered?: boolean)`

+  A method to create a data channel server on a specific room.
+Data channel is useful for broadcasting data to all connected clients through WebRTC connection.
+It requires `roomId` and channel `name` parameters to be set.
+When not set, by default the `ordered` value will be true.
 This method will return a promise.

 - `room.on(eventName: string, callback: Function)`